 - Use Audio Hijack’s new scripting feature to add automations to your sessions, and even integrate them with Apple’s Shortcuts app.

 If you’re interested in enhancing your aural experience, you’ll find help with:

 - Enhancing audio while you listen to it.
 For example, your little laptop’s speakers might not provide enough oomph for an action thriller’s soundtrack, but with Audio Hijack you can boost that sound and enjoy the flick.

-- Time shifting live audio while you listen.
-If you’ve ever used a TiVo, you know what this means: You’re listening to a live stream, but you can’t pay attention continuously.
-Even though it’s live, you want to pause and resume, or go back a few seconds or jump ahead (if there’s anything to jump ahead to).
+- Time-shifting live audio while you listen.
+You can pause and resume live audio you’re listening to, or go back a few seconds or jump ahead (if there’s anything to jump ahead to).

 Lastly, you’ll learn how to use Fission to polish your recordings.
 You can:

 - Make a chapterized AAC file.

 - Convert nearly any audio file to MP3, AAC, Apple Lossless, FLAC, AIFF, or WAV format.

 The second edition of this book covers Audio Hijack 4, released in March 2022, which is a major update to Audio Hijack.
 If you read the first edition of this book, or if you’ve previously used Audio Hijack 3, you should feel right at home in version 4.
 In addition to a refreshed interface, Audio Hijack 4 offers many new features, including: